armando-genis/hybrid_path_planning/README.md

 # hybrid_path_planning
  This repository contains ROS2 Humble packages implementing hybrid path planning algorithms for vehicle that can move both forward and backward, including reeds_shepp and dubins motion

+## 🔥 Optimized
+- The `reeds_shepp_hybrid_astar` package leverages `grid_map_ro`s to create optimized "obstacle" and "distance" layers, reducing the time needed to calculate obstacle checks with the vehicle's geometry.
+This setup minimizes collision risks and enhances efficiency for faster, more accurate path planning.

 ## 📥 Install dependencies
 ```bash
 sudo apt-get install libeigen3-dev